 - after changing diapers or handling soiled articles;

-- cover both the nose and mouth with a handkerchief or tissue paper when coughing or sneezing and discard the tissue paper into garbage bins with lids;
+- cover both the nose and mouth with tissue paper when coughing or sneezing, and wash hands thoroughly afterwards.
+Dispose of soiled tissue paper properly in a lidded rubbish bin;

 - do not share towels and other personal items;

-- frequently clean and disinfect touched surface such as furniture, toys and commonly shared items with 1:99 diluted household bleach (mixing 1 part of 5.25% bleach with 99 parts of water), leave for 15 - 30 minutes, and then rinse with water and keep dry;
+- regularly clean and disinfect frequently touched surfaces such as furniture, toys and commonly shared items with 1:99 diluted household bleach (mixing 1 part of 5.25% bleach with 99 parts of water), leave for 15 - 30 minutes, and then rinse with water and keep dry.
+For metallic surface, disinfect with 70% alcohol;

-- use absorbent disposable towels to wipe away obvious contaminants such as respiratory secretions, vomitus or excreta, and then disinfect the surface and neighbouring areas with 1:49 diluted household bleach (mixing 1 part of 5.25% bleach with 49 parts of water), leave for 15 - 30 minutes and then rinse with water and keep dry;
+- use absorbent disposable towels to wipe away obvious contaminants such as respiratory secretions, vomitus or excreta, and then disinfect the surface and neighbouring areas with 1:49 diluted household bleach (mixing 1 part of 5.25% bleach with 49 parts of water), leave for 15 - 30 minutes and then rinse with water and keep dry.
+For metallic surface, disinfect with 70% alcohol;

-- avoid group activities when hand, foot and mouth disease outbreak occurs in the school or institution.
-Besides, minimize staff movement and arrange the same group of staff to take care of the same group of children as far as possible; and
+- avoid group activities when HFMD outbreak occurs in the school or institution.
+Besides, minimise staff movement and arrange the same group of staff to take care of the same group of children as far as possible; and

 - avoid close contact (such as kissing, hugging) with infected persons.